 You can deploy Google Cloud Directory Sync (GCDS) more quickly if you identify your LDAP resources beforehand.
-First, install an LDAP browser.
-Then, collect an inventory of your LDAP data.

 Step 1: Install a third-party LDAP browser

-To collect information about your LDAP server structure, download and install an LDAP browser, such as Softerra™ LDAP Administrator or JXplorer.
+To collect information about your LDAP server structure, download and install an LDAP browser, such as Softerra LDAP Administrator or JXplorer.

 Important: Google doesn't provide support for third-party LDAP browsers.

 Step 2: Collect an inventory of LDAP data

 - Your network access, proxy servers, and outbound connections.